stateman24/Obsidian-Notes/Reading List/Head First Design Pattern.md

 ---
 Author: Eric Freeman, Elisabeth Robson
 Score: ⭐️⭐️⭐️⭐️
+Status:
-Status: Not started
+  - Not started
+Type:
-Type: Book
+  - Book
+Expected Completion Date:
 ---
 > [!important]
 > Notion Tip: Use this page to keep track of all your notes and highlights.
 You can also reference other Notion pages by typing the [[ command.
 Learn more here.